Is vinegar is a good solution to eliminate cat urine smells?

 What If You can’t find The Affected Area

-Sometimes it is obvious but sometimes it just isn’t and it can be hard to locate.
+Sometimes the cat urine is obvious but sometimes it just isn’t and it can be hard to locate.

-If this is a an ongoing issue I would suggest getting a black light, an ultra violet light.
+If locating the cat urine is a an ongoing issue, I would suggest getting a black light, an ultraviolet light.

 Get A Black Light

-They are super simple to use.
 They are best used when it is dark, so at night, turn off any interior lights and off you go, urine spotting with your cat pee detector.

-The area will light up when the culprit is found.
+The cat urine area will light up when the culprit is found.
 What I like about this is that it is specific.
 It takes away any guessing about the location of the cat urine.

 Some surfaces where the cat has urinated will respond better to black light detection than others.
 For example a hardwood floor or polished concrete may have been washed, and the cat pee will not be as visible.

-The cat pee is more likely to be visible on carpeted areas or soft furnishings because of the nature of the fabric will allow the urine to sink in and thus show up more easily with the black light.
+The cat urine stain is more likely to be visible on carpeted areas or soft furnishings because of the nature of the fabric will allow the urine to sink in and thus show up more easily with the black light.